 - Banking and Finance

 - Communications

 - Construction

 - Energy

 - Infrastructure and PPP

+- Insurance and reinsurance

 - Media, Entertainment and Sports

 - Mining

 - Real Estate

-- Restructuring, Insolvency and Bankruptcy

 - Technology

 To complement our legal services, Dentons is committed to fostering an inclusive environment where our people respect and learn from our collective skills, unique perspectives, talents and differences while making a positive impact across our communities.
 The quality of our work is a direct reflection of our ability to leverage our talent to provide you with innovative, client-focused solutions to your complex business needs.
-As a testament to our continued dedication, Dentons is proud to be named one of Canada's Best Diversity Employers (2011-2019); one of Stonewall's Top Global Employers (2018) for LGBT inclusion; one of British Columbia's Top Employers (2017-2019); one of Alberta's Best Workplaces for Diversity and Inclusion (2016); and one of Canada's Top LGBT-Inclusive Employers
+As a testament to our continued dedication, Dentons is proud to be named one of Canada's Best Diversity Employers (2011-2020); one of Stonewall's Top Global Employers (2020) for LGBT inclusion; one of British Columbia's Top Employers (2017-2020); one of Canada's Top Employers for Young People (2020); and shortlisted for Chambers Diversity & Inclusion Awards: North America (Canada, 2020).